JetBrains/intellij-platform-plugin-template/README.md

 [Releases page][gh:releases], [What's new][jb:plugin-page] section in Marketplace's Plugin page and inside of the Plugin Manager's item details.

-There are many methods of handling the project's changelog.
+There are many methods for handling the project's changelog.
 One of them, used in the current template project, is the [Keep a Changelog][keep-a-changelog] approach, which brings underneath rules:

 > **Guiding Principles**